 Battery Stack Emulation

-So following the enquiry, a design feasibility study was undertaken.
+So following the inquiry, a design feasibility study was undertaken.
 To keep the systems compact and low cost, it was

 determined that we needed to pack as many channels on a single module as possible.
 This made for a compact footprint

-at a price that could be justified to the auto industry.
+at a price that could be justified by the auto industry.

 Each cell had to be capable of providing up to 300mA and generate voltages in excess of 4.2V for each cell, which was a significant challenge for the chassis backplane to provide enough power for each slot and for the system as a whole – keep in mind we also needed fast transient response to simulate a battery.